 - The Wages of Fear and its American remake Sorcerer: Homer's trip across the rickety bridge is based on the films, with the music inspired by the latter.

 - Raiders of the Lost Ark: The melting snowmen resemble the melting Nazis in the climax.

 - The Wolfman: Barney transforming from a cleancut student into a slovenly drunk after he has his very first beer mimics Lawrence Talbot's transformation.

 - Special Guest: Phil Hartman as Troy McClure

-- Tempting Fate: When Homer and Barney decided to be partners, Homer stated even God couldn't stop them.
+- Tempting Fate: When Homer and Barney decide to be partners, Homer stats even God couldn't stop them.
 God takes offense to that and acts accordingly, melting the ice and putting both boys out of business.

 - Unusually Uninteresting Sight: Bart's reaction to seeing Krusty, his idol, being savaged by three Siberian tigers?
 "Meh, they'll be chewin' on him for a while," before changing the channel to the Mexican Bumblebee Man's sitcom.